-The Guernsey Power Station (GPS) is a proposed 1,875 megawatt, natural gas fired energy generation facility that will produce electricity equivalent to the power needs of approximately one million homes.
+The Guernsey Power Station is a 1,875 megawatt, natural gas fired energy generation facility that produces electricity roughly equivalent to serve the power needs of approximately 1.4 million homes.

-Using state-of-the-art combined cycle technology and a dry (air) cooling system, GPS will be a cost-efficient, fuel-efficient plant that protects air quality and conserves water.
-It will also boost the local economy through job creation and tax revenue for the local community and schools.
+Using state-of-the-art combined cycle technology and a dry (air) cooling system, Guernsey Power Station is a cost-efficient, fuel-efficient plant that protects air quality and conserves water.
+It also boosts the local economy through job creation and tax revenue for the local community and schools.

 Caithness Energy, L.L.C. is an independent power producer engaged in the development of power plants from renewable energy and natural gas in the United States.
-Over the last 40 years, Caithness has successfully developed, operated and owned interests in more than 42 power projects across the United States using wind, geothermal, solar and natural gas.
-Caithness recently partnered with Moxie Energy LLC to develop the Caithness Moxie Freedom Generating Station in Luzerne County, Pennsylvania.
-This 1,029 megawatt natural gas fired generating facility is currently under construction and is targeted to be online in mid-2018.
+Over the last 40 years, Caithness has successfully developed, operated and owned interests in more than 50 power projects across the United States using wind, geothermal, solar and natural gas.
+Caithness recently partnered with Moxie Energy LLC to develop the Caithness Moxie Freedom Generating Station in Luzerne County, Pennsylvania, a 1,105 megawatt natural gas fired generating facility which reached commercial operations in 2018.

 Development and construction of the Caithness Long Island Energy Center, a 350 MW gas-fired facility which has been providing Long Island, New York with reliable power since 2009.